gokcehan/lf/doc.md

 Format string of the file time shown in the info column when it doesn't match this year.

+## luamsglog (bool) (default false)

+Log each call of Lua message, this option can be used for debug purpose.

 ## menufmt (string) (default `\033[0m`)

 Format string of the menu.